-Our capsules are engineered and designed for ultra-high speeds by using cutting-edge composite materials and safety features.
-HyperloopTT has developed a new fuselage skin called Vibranium™.
-Built with carbon-fiber and embedded sensors, this smart material transmits critical information regarding temperature, stability, integrity and more, all wirelessly and instantly.
+Our capsules are engineered and designed for ultra-high speeds using cutting-edge composite materials and safety features.
+HyperloopTT developed a Vibranium™, smart material with sensors embedded between carbon-fiber, fuselage skin to monitor and transmit critical information regarding temperature, stability and integrity, all wirelessly and instantly.

 The HyperloopTT system has a low implementation cost compared to other high-speed transportation methods.
-As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimizing the specific local conditions.
+As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimizing to meet unique local conditions.

 Our station is designed around the passenger.
 Every moment along the HyperloopTT journey is engineered to deliver a frictionless experience with digital ticketing, biometric check-in, wayfinding, and an on-demand boarding system.